LuccaWang1/PetPlanner/README.md

 Pet owners can also add a specialist.
 A Javascript fetch request brings in the user's pet data, and Wang mapped to it so the user can associate one or all of their pets with the specialist.

-![Image of the hover over add specialist in dropdown](/static/images/Readme_Markdown/add_specialist_dropdown.png)
+![Image of the hover over add specialist in dropdown](/static/images/Readme_Markdown/add_specialist_dropdown.png) *This is how a user can add a specialist for their pet or all their pets*

-![Image of the add a specialist form](/static/images/Readme_Markdown/add_specialist_modal.png)
+![Image of the add a specialist form](/static/images/Readme_Markdown/add_specialist_modal.png) *The Add a Specialist form that's a React Bootstrap modal form*

-![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png)
+![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *The Add a Specialist form that's a React Bootstrap modal form - with the user's pets mapped, so the user can assign the specialist to one or all of their pets*

 [Back to the Table of Contents](#table-of-contents)